This page retains links to the origins of this blogging project back in 2001, and is organized in three parts:

 Specifically, what is the Psybertron Agenda?

-(Note the words below are from the original 2001 agenda are pretty dense and could be re-written.
+(Note the words immediately below from the original 2001 Psybertron Manifesto are pretty dense & pompous and simply preserved for interest.
 An alternative version exists in my profile on the Global Circle – Bringing Wisdom to Life pages, also quoted below.)

 I am a Mechanical Engineer and Manager of over 35 years experience starting in aerospace and more recently in energy process and systems industries around the world.
 My interest in Wisdom has evolved from studying governance and organisational behaviour in my Masters Degree some 25 years ago and has been an active on-line passion for almost 15 now.